heyeu/parisfellowship/README.md

 Some tags are removed in the vector tiles provided by Mapzen.

-That is why we generated our own GeoJSON for some specifc stations using [Imposm3](https://imposm.org/docs/imposm3/latest/) to import it in a [PostGIS](http://postgis.net/) spatial database and extract them with [ogr2ogr](http://www.gdal.org/ogr2ogr.html) as GeoJSON files.
+That is why we generated our own GeoJSON for some specifc stations using // why "we". i would use "i" because this was all youuuuuu
+[Imposm3](https://imposm.org/docs/imposm3/latest/) to import it in a [PostGIS](http://postgis.net/) spatial database and extract them with [ogr2ogr](http://www.gdal.org/ogr2ogr.html) as GeoJSON files.